Kaos

 • Suzy Eddie Izzard (Across the Universe, Ocean’s Thirteen) as Lachy

-What is the age rating of Kaos?
+What is the age rating of KAOS?

-How to watch Kaos on Sky
+How to watch KAOS on Sky

 You can find out how to activate your Netflix account to your Sky Stream account here.